zemuldo/iso_8583/CONTRIBUTING.md

 #Want to Contribute

-Before you contribute to the repo, you have to fork then make your changes to a branch which will then be merged to master
+Before you contribute to the repo, you have to fork then make your changes to a branch which will then be merged to main
 ##Creating Branch
 when creating a new branch, use year month and date at the end of the name
 ```